tektutor/rhel9/Day5/README.md

 ## Lab - Let's create a 3 node Pacemaker cluster

-I have create 3 RHEL 9 VMs namely rhelvm1, rhelvm2 and rhelvm3.
+I have created 3 RHEL 9 VMs namely rhelvm1, rhelvm2 and rhelvm3.

 Make sure their hostnames are configured as shown below